alexhuynh0530/stock-analysis/README.md

 ![VBA_Challenge_2018_results.png](https://github.com/alexhuynh0530/stock-analysis/blob/main/Resources/VBA_Challenge_2018_results.png)

-When comparing the performance of the green energy stocks shown above, we can see that 2017 had more **green** than 2018 (excuse the pun).
+When comparing the performance of the green energy stocks shown above, we can see that 2017 had better returns across the board than 2018.
 You'll see that in 2017, DAQO outperformed the group of green energy stocks, returning 199.4% on the year.
 TERP was the only stock that had negative returns for 2017, although it was a loss of less than 10%.

 In 2018, only 2 stocks had a green year, ENPH and RUN, both returning more than 81% while the rest of the group, including DAQO New Energy Corp ($DQ), had negative returns.
 In addition, DAQO had the worst returns out of the whole list of green energy stocks in 2018 returning -62.6%.